pbzona/peep/README.md

 Page-specific scripts are only meant to run on one page, and they're included in the `assets/js/singles/` directory.
 These scripts should be included individually on their respective pages.

+### Full Build

+To run a full build (both CSS and JS):

+    npm run build

+This is the recommended method for creating production ready assets when creating a new version.

 ## TODO

 Here are a few of my plans for the immediate future: